oleks/git-cli-qsg/README.md

 state of the project, and trace the reasoning behind those changes.
 Using Git however, requires some forbearance.

+## Getting Started

+The target audience of this guide are Computer Science students, already familiar with basic programming, and familiar with the command-line.

+To get started, you should [download Git](https://git-scm.com/downloads).
+After the installation, macOS and Linux users should open up a terminal; Windows users should open up Git BASH.

 ## Most Suitable File Types

 For incidental, historical reasons, Git works best with hierarchies of